 Original UK Landscape Paintings

-I am the archetypal artist – locked away painting in my garret, unless outside battling the elements sketching or painting scenery using direct observation (See my collections below).
+I am the archetypal artist – locked away painting in my garret (the romantic word for studio).
+That's unless I'm outside battling sketching or painting scenery using direct observation.

 Collection two (of 3)

 Called Plein-air paintings, they have been painted while outside in front of the scene they show.
 They're all in oil.

 These tend to be smaller paintings than the ones above and because they're painted outside, they're painted in a style called 'alla prima'.

 See my full collection of Plein-air landscape art made on location and learn more

 I also make linocut original prints.
 You can buy them from my galleries in Yorkshire, UK.
 I am planning to add the ability to buy from this site using PayPal.
 If you would like to know when this is achieved, subscribe to my newsletter.

 Collection three (of 3)

 Bit of a mixed bag this one.
 Mostly acrylic paintings.